ragupathi110/Ex.No.2/README.md

 # Ex.No: 2 	Evaluation of 2024 Prompting Tools Across Diverse AI Platforms: ChatGPT, Claude, Bard, Cohere Command, and Meta

+# DATE : 12:04:2025

+# REGISTER NUMBER : 212222060185

 ### Introduction

+Contextual Background:

- Contextual Background: Briefly introduce the increasing importance of text summarization in today's information-saturated world.
+Briefly introduce the increasing importance of text summarization in today's information-saturated world.
 Highlight its applications across various platforms and domains (e.g., news aggregation, research analysis, social media monitoring, customer support).

- The Rise of AI-Powered Summarization: Discuss the evolution of text summarization techniques, emphasizing the significant advancements brought about by artificial intelligence and natural language processing (NLP).
+The Rise of AI-Powered Summarization:

+Discuss the evolution of text
+summarization techniques, emphasizing the significant advancements brought about by artificial intelligence and natural language processing (NLP).
 Mention key milestones and the shift towards more sophisticated neural network-based models.

- The Challenge of Cross-Platform Consistency: Introduce the core problem: the need for robust and consistent summarization performance across diverse platforms, each with its unique data formats, constraints (e.g., character limits), and user expectations.
+The Challenge of Cross-Platform Consistency:

+Introduce the core problem:

+The need for robust and consistent summarization performance across diverse platforms, each with its unique data formats, constraints (e.g., character limits), and user expectations.

- The Role of Prompting: Explain the crucial role of prompting in eliciting effective summaries from large language models (LLMs) and other AI summarization systems.
+The Role of Prompting:

+Explain the crucial role of prompting in eliciting effective summaries from large language models (LLMs) and other AI summarization systems.
 Highlight how different prompting strategies can significantly impact the quality and style of the generated summaries.

+Objectives:

- Objectives: Clearly state the aims of this report, such as: o Investigating various prompting techniques for text summarization. o Evaluating the performance of these techniques across different platforms. o Analyzing the strengths and weaknesses of diverse AI summarization models. o Identifying best practices for cross-platform text summarization.
+Clearly state the aims of this report, such as:

+o Investigating various prompting techniques for text summarization.

+o Evaluating the performance of these techniques across different platforms.

+o Analyzing the strengths and weaknesses of diverse AI summarization models.

+o Identifying best practices for cross-platform text summarization.

  Structure: Briefly outline the organization of the subsequent sections.

 ### Fundamentals of AI-Powered Text Summarization

- Abstractive vs. Extractive Summarization: Provide a detailed explanation of these two primary approaches to text summarization, outlining their core mechanisms, advantages, and limitations.
+ Abstractive vs Extractive Summarization: Provide a detailed explanation of these two primary approaches to text summarization, outlining their core mechanisms, advantages, and limitations.